yusx-swapp/OFM/README.md

 Before you start, you have to be granted access to the ImageNet dataset.
 You can request and download the dataset from [here](https://huggingface.co/datasets/imagenet-1k).

-Set the arguments ` --huggingface_token` to your huggingface token, which should have be granted access to the ImageNet dataset.
+Set the arguments ` --huggingface_token` to your huggingface token, which should have been granted access to the ImageNet dataset.

 ```bash
 python3 scripts/train_img_classification.py --model vit \